GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/PIPELINE_DEPLOYMENTS.md

 ## Common tasks

-### how do I rerun the job for new data (let's day add 10k more records?
+### How do I rerun the job for new data?

-### how do i send streaming data through and how to check it's been de-id
+### How do I send streaming data through and how to check it's been de-id?

-### what if I have my own flex templates in a different project?
+### What if I have my own flex templates in a different project?